Key Takeaways

 When Are Verbal Contracts Considered Legally Binding in Minnesota?

-Under what circumstances do verbal contracts attain legal binding status in Minnesota?
-Verbal contracts become legally enforceable when the essential elements of contract formation are present.
-These elements include an offer, acceptance, mutual intent to be bound, and consideration—meaning something of value exchanged between the parties.
+Verbal contracts become legally enforceable when the essential elements of contract formation are present: offer, acceptance, mutual intent to be bound, and consideration (something of value exchanged between the parties).

-Minnesota courts recognize that oral agreements can satisfy these requirements if the terms are clear and both parties demonstrate genuine consent.
-Additionally, the subject matter must be lawful and capable of performance.
+Minnesota courts recognize that oral agreements satisfy these requirements when the terms are clear and both parties demonstrate genuine consent.
+The subject matter must also be lawful and capable of performance.

 What Types of Contracts Must Be in Writing in Minnesota?